thetallgrassnet/pokesite-old/README.md

         $ git clone https://github.com/thetallgrassnet/pokesite.git
         $ cd pokesite

- 2. Install gem dependencies:
+ 2. Bootstrap the application:

+        $ bin/setup

+    What this does (you don't need to run these commands): install dependencies,

+        $ gem install bundler
         $ bundle install

- 3. Set up the database:
+    and set up the database:

         $ bin/rake db:setup

+    then clean up logs and temp files and restart the application server if it's running.

- 4. Start the server:
+ 3. Start the server:

         $ bin/rails s

+#### Updating

+    $ git pull
+    $ bin/setup

 ### Testing